MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-lte-attach-operations.md

 | 36 | 4 | AuthProtocol | MBIM_AUTH_PROTOCOL | Authentication type to use for the PDP activation.
 For more information, see the MBIM_AUTH_PROTOCOL table. |
 | 40 | 4 |  | DataBuffer | DATABUFFER | The data buffer that contains AccessString, UserName, and Password. |

-The following data structure is used in the above table.
+The following data structure is used in the preceding table.

 MBIM_MS_LTE_ATTACH_STATE indicates whether the device is currently attached to a LTE network or not.